-Last but not least, here’s a Spotify playlist of the above goodies.
+Last but not least, below is a Spotify playlist of the above goodies.
 As always, I hope there’s something here you enjoy!

 Sources: Wikipedia; YouTube; Spotify